About Pagan Road

 This book highlights our compulsion to internalize and become addicted to beliefs, such as religion, mythology, political and intellectual ideologies, and social disciplines.
 However, its purpose is not to engage with or debate these beliefs but to examine the mechanisms through which they are internalized.
 By understanding these processes, this book seeks to reveal how they undermine the emotional constitution and autonomy of individuals.
 Therefore, this book is not about religion, nor does it engage in religious rhetoric, or make claims about the divine nature of religious proclamations.
 However, when necessary, I will not divert from exposing the implausibility of certain man-made promulgations of faith.
 This is done solely to clear the path and guide conversation to the deeper, more essential issues at hand.

-This book is not about religion, myths, beliefs, or intellectualized social disciplines, which I consider peripheral and of zero value to the human condition.
+This book is not about religion, myths, beliefs, or intellectualized social disciplines, which are often peripheral, of marginal survival value, and more often detrimental to the human condition.
 It is about what matters: reclaiming our emotional self and rescuing our intuition from 5000 years of suppression and condemnation.
 It is a book about 5000 years of emotional occlusion—though forgive me for not having been there throughout its entirety.

 This book, above all, is about our continuing state of emotional orphanhood.
 It explores how our addiction to beliefs and mythology serves as proof of this haunting state of emotional homelessness.
 Beliefs and myths are merely a fragile decoy, exposing the persistent absence of our emotional foundation over the past 5000 years.
 Just as mathematical logicians use scenarios to ground their arguments in provable contexts, I use our dependency on beliefs and mythology as a framework to validate my thesis.
 Without examining the damaging effect of these constructs, discussions about our emotional state risk being dismissed as mere conjecture.
 But if you skip this commentary, you may misunderstand the purpose.
 Beliefs are not the focus of this book; they are simply a means to illuminate the far-reaching effects of civilization on individual emotionality.
-By the time you’re halfway through reading, it will become clear that this book has never been about beliefs—and you’ll begin to realize we are not in Kansas anymore.
+By the time you’re halfway through reading, and you feel surrounded by all things emotional, it will become clear that this book has never been about beliefs—and you’ll begin to realize we are not in Kansas anymore.
+This is the place where academics and scholarly-minded readers, who seek intellectual resolution should make a U-turn and find something else to read, and where individuals guided by their emotional curiosity, will begin to find the comfort of the deeper emotional domain.

 The central theme in this book is the inexistence of an individual emotional foundation throughout the entire human civilization.
 While history is filled with displays of emotional intensity—some genuine, but many choreographed dramatizations marked by plenty of screaming, crying, and dying—what remains missing in either case is the emotional foundation needed to provide perspective, grounding, stability, and a deeper connection to reality.
 An emotion can be extremely intense and lead to wars and death, but if it does not reflect a deep, enduring, sober reality, what is it?
 In 5000 years, this foundation has never existed, does not exist, and has never been acknowledged by society as something that needs to exist.